sn/plugg/README.md

 Simple, efficient plugin framework for your Ruby applications.

-Plugg works by loading all plugin files from a specified path and saving instances of each plugin to a registry which handles dispatching messages to the classes.
-You can use any class as a plugin as there are no external dependencies.
+Plugg works by loading all plugin files from a specified path and saving instances of each plugin to a singleton registry which handles dispatching messages to the classes.
+If the plugin class supports the message, it's response is added to a return buffer.

+Any Ruby class can be used as a plugin, there are no external dependencies.

 Requirements
 -----------------